DipakPaudel2056/webscraping/Readme.md

 # 🔏 Day-4
 ✅ instantiate the mysql server to store these findings I have successfully connected and programmatically saved the data from csv to the database and also done some modification.
-- ✔️ fix the issue with the shoe sizes label in product page
+- ❌ fix the issue with the shoe sizes label in product page: </br>
+This is just a simple project so let's focus on other stuff than getting stuck in the sizes this time.
 - ✔️ Do some python leetcodes

 #🔏 Day-5
-- ✔️ fix the issue with the shoe sizes label in product page
+- ✔️  try some manupulation on this samll set of data using python
 - ✔️ Do some python leetcodes